Abacab: Side two

-"Dodo"/"Lurker" features lyrics written by Banks, who included a riddle in "Lurker" that had fans wondering what the answer is.
+"Dodo"/"Lurker" features lyrics written by Banks, who included a riddle in "Lurker".
 In a 1997 interview, he said: "There is no real solution [...]
 It was a bit of a joke [...]
 I honestly didn't really have a specific idea in mind."
+Early arrangements of the song including two songs later released as b-sides - "Naminanu" and "Submarine" - suggest that perhaps "submarines" were a basis for the lyric.

 Banks described "Who Dunnit?" as a "real one-off piece".
 Featuring drums, guitar, and a Prophet-5 analogue synthesiser, he obtained the track's distorted keyboard sound by changing its presets as he played the notes.
 He pushed Collins and Rutherford to record what ideas he had for the track, to which Collins wrote a lyric.
 The band improvised on top of the track for 30 minutes, which was cut into a three-minute arrangement.
 Padgham wanted the drums on the track to sound loud and exciting, and not like typical drum recording sounds of the 1970s.
 Rutherford played the drums alongside Thompson during live performances of the song on the album's tour.
 While the group were deciding the final track listing for Abacab, Atlantic Records president Ahmet Ertegun believed "Who Dunnit?" should be included.
 At one point, Genesis considered releasing "Who Dunnit?" as a single.